+Acinonyx evokes introspection of abundance and mortality simultaneously.
+The art piece consists of a cheetah running out of an opulent den.
+The cheetah is a larger than life automaton featuring complex articulated joints that have this animal in a fluid lifelike full sprint when a participant turns a crank.
 The den is an enclosed wood organic shape adorned with murals.
-It is enveloped by custom canvas and latticework that casts dappled shadows.
-Inside, plush cheetah cubs made of wool/fabric lounge on beanbags, accompanied by a soft ambient audio track featuring a recording of a real cheetah purring and a contemplative meditation.
+It is enveloped by canvas and latticework that casts dappled shadows.
+Inside, plush cheetah cubs lounge, accompanied by a soft ambient audio track featuring a recording of a real cheetah purring and a contemplative meditation.

 The philosophy of this piece is comfort and shelter in acceptance of mortality.
-We would like to express curious delight and consideration with this piece.
 We would like to communicate tender hope, and create an analog, gentle experience that also inspires reflection.
+This piece is a little nest in the desert celebrating the vibrant beauty of life’s flow, but also its harsh realities.
+This is a work about speeding up and slowing down.

 Acinonyx